 Did I Answer Your Questions About Whether Or Not Someone With Dementia Should Live Alone?

 Basically, a person with dementia can live on their own if they are only experiencing mild or very mild symptoms.
-But if they have progressed to stages where they cannot care for themselves safely, then it’s time to get extra help in the home or placement in a nursing home.
+But if they have progressed to stages where they cannot care for themselves safely, then it’s time to get extra help in the home or placement in a memory care facility.

-It’s a difficult decision for the senior person and their family and caregivers.
+It’s a difficult decision for elderly people, their adult children, their family and caregivers.